If you’re caring for a child with Down syndrome, you might face some challenges different to other parents.

-If you’re told your unborn child has Down syndrome, it’s important to work with your doctors and midwives to plan the birth.
-They will also plan what might happen when your baby is born.
+If you’re told your unborn child has Down syndrome, it’s important to talk with your doctors and midwives.
+They will help you plan your birth, and also talk about what might happen when your baby is born.

-Most babies with Down syndrome can breastfeed, but your doctor and midwife can talk to you about anything special you need to do.
+Most babies with Down syndrome can breastfeed.
+Your doctor and midwife will talk to you about anything special you might need to do.

 As with any newborn, love and care are the most important requirements, but your baby’s health may need to be monitored closely.

 How does Down syndrome affect my child’s growth and development?

 Each child with Down syndrome will have a different experience.
 Some children will require more support than others.
 As with any child, it is important to provide support from a young age to help them reach their full potential.

 Once your child is home, regular check-ups with your family doctor are important.
 Your doctor will provide you with advice on how to support your child through any medical concerns.
 They can also refer you to specialists and paediatricians (doctors for children).

 - physiotherapy — to help your child gain the muscle tone needed for crawling and walking